OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 If `{type}` is omitted, the TypeScript type info will be used.
 If there is no type info, the type will be `any`.

+### description

+Provides the description of the custom functions.
+It is determined from the comment section above the function itself.

+### @streaming cancelable

+Used to denote custom function is streaming and cancelable.
+In typescript if the last parameter of the function is of type CustomFunctions.StreamingHandler, then the function will be marked streaming and cancelable.

+### @volatile

+Used to denote the custom function is volatile.

 ## Types

+Support for the following types: string, number, boolean, and any.
+All other typescript types will be treated as any.

 ## Invocation Context

-@CustomFunction required

-Id: function name
-Name: function name

-/**
-* This is the description
-* @CustomFunction
-*/
-Description: Comments section of function

-helpUrl: @helpUrl in comments section

-result:{
-	type: number, string, boolean, or any
-	dimensionality: scalar or matrix
-}
-@return {type} used for result type in javascript.

-Only adding dimensionality if matrix

-Parameters: {
-	Description: @param {type} parameterName – Description of parameter
-	Name: populated from the function signature
-	Optional: In typescript this is denoted by parameterName?
-Or in javascript use @param {type} [parameterName]
-	Type: @param {type} if not determined by function signature
-    Dimensionality: scalar or matrix
-}

-Options: {
-	Cancelable: @streaming cancelable
-	Stream: @streaming or last parameter of function is of type CustomFunctions.StreamingHandler<type>
-	Volatile: @volatile
-}

-Only writing options section if one of the parameters is true.

 Command to run tool:
-Npm run generate-json <inputFile> <output>
+Npm run generate-json [inputFile] [output]

-Example:
+## Example:

 /**
  * This function adds 2 or 3 numbers together
  * @CustomFunction